agc0610/ucsitedev/README.md

 # ucsitedev

 ##I broke this one with directory hierarchy changes.
 Starting again.
+Work is in unlikelyconnections repo.